10 Foods To Avoid When You Have High Cholesterol

 No matter how delicious it looks or sounds, Ice Cream is not the wise option if you have a high cholesterol level.
 Ice Cream contains a high content of Saturated Fats and Sugar which causes a rise in LDL (bad) cholesterol in your blood.
 If you want to enjoy this delicacy make sure to indulge yourself in rigorous physical activity.

 Thinking about it only brings smiles to your face one can only imagine the feel from eating it.

 Considered as a vegetarian source of protein and a good source of calcium, Cheese contains the most amount of cholesterol with 123 mg per 100 Gms.
 Now that’s a huge amount if you are already a victim of high cholesterol.
 Limit its usage if at all or use in moderation.

 10. Red Meat

 Red Meats such as beef, lamb, and pork contain a higher level of saturated fats in comparison to other meats.
-Consumption of Red Meat may cause the increase in the levels of bad cholesterol in the blood and make the existing heart diseases worse.
+Consumption of Red Meat may cause an increase in the levels of bad cholesterol in the blood and make the existing heart diseases worse.

 So if you have high cholesterol then it’s wise to avoid the intake o Red Meat.
 If not then consumption is moderation should be done.
 Many healthy alternatives to Red Meat can be Chicken (Non-Fried) and Fish.